Why is SEO Important?

 • + Create a useful, information-rich site, and write pages that clearly and accurately describe your content.

-• + Make sure that your <title> elements and ALT attributes are descriptive and accurate.
+• + Ensure your <title> elements and ALT attributes are descriptive and accurate.

 • + Keep the links on a given page to a reasonable number (fewer than 100).